banzaicloud/koperator/charts/kafka-operator/README.md

-# Kafka-operator chart
+# Koperator chart

-[Kafka-operator](https://github.com/banzaicloud/kafka-operator) is a Kubernetes operator to deploy and manage [Kafka](https://kafka.apache.org) resources for a Kubernetes cluster.
+The [Koperator](https://github.com/banzaicloud/koperator) is a Kubernetes operator to deploy and manage [Apache Kafka](https://kafka.apache.org) resources for a Kubernetes cluster.

 ## Prerequisites